Head coach: National Basketball Association

 Steve Kerr, head coach of the Golden State Warriors and the highest paid coach in the NBA in 2025.

 In the National Basketball Association (NBA), the head coach is responsible for developing game plans, scouting opponents, and managing players.

 An important aspect of a head coach's job is deciding which players to play at which positions and how many minutes to play them there.
 Well-planned distributions of minutes among players and properly timed substitutions are crucial in the pursuit of achieving favorable defensive and offensive match-ups against the opposing team.
 The head coach's rotation is also important in ensuring players do not get exhausted from playing too many minutes, which can lead to injuries, and also for making sure that players who need playing time to develop get time on the court.

 Some head coaches are known for being influential to team culture and chemistry and take on a notable leadership position in that regard.
 For example, championship-winning Los Angeles Lakers and Chicago Bulls head coach Phil Jackson was noted for his unique "zen" philosophies in the locker room, as well as his use of the triangle offense on the court, an offensive system centered around teamwork and passing.

 Head coaches in the NBA often provide input and advice to the general manager of the team but ultimately are not tasked with making final decisions on the finance and business side of team operations.
 This includes drafting new players, making trades, and negotiating contracts.
-Some head coaches are able to successfully transition to a role as general manager, including championship-winning executives, such as Pat Riley of the Miami Heat, and both Danny Ainge and Brad Stevens of the Boston Celtics.
+Some head coaches are able to successfully transition to being a general manager, including championship-winning executives.
+Red Auerbach served as head coach of the Boston Celtics from 1950-1966, winning 9 NBA championships as Celtics head coach.
+However, Auerbach continued as the Celtics' chief executive from 1966 until his death in 2006.
+He won 7 more NBA titles with the Celtics in the process.
+Other such examples of coaches successfully transitioning into general managers include Pat Riley of the Miami Heat, and both Danny Ainge and Brad Stevens of the Boston Celtics.